nottaro/littleroot/content/_index.md

 >
 > [Writings](Writings/Writings.md)

 Originally my notes were on paper, but I'm working on copying them over!
-This is why my Methods and Specialist notes aren't complete...
+This is why my Methods ~~and Specialist~~ notes aren't complete...
+- Update 5/4/2023: I've finished my Spec notes

 These notes are on Obsidian, and run using [jzha0](https://github.com/jackyzha0)'s Quartz, with Github Pages.
 You can also ask me on Discord for them.